Workflow: Visium HD cell-level

 unzip(pa, exdir=td)

-Read in Visium HD cell segmented data as a SpatialFeatureExperiment object.
+We read the Visium HD cell-segmented data into a SpatialFeatureExperiment object.

 vhdsfe <- readVisiumHDCellSeg(td, res = "hires")